 – Fruit sorbets were enjoyed in the 16th century Asia with relays of horsemen bringing ice from Hindu Kush to Delhi.

-Before she perfected her contraption, ice cream was made by the “pot freezer” method.
+Before Nancy Johnson perfected her contraption, ice cream was made by the pot freezer method.
 You placed a metal pot inside a bin or bucket filled with ice.
 You added your ingredients to the inner pot and stirred like mad.
 That method was a lot of work with unpredictable, often lumpy results.

 An inner can was placed inside the main bucket.
 Ice and rock salt were placed between the two vessels.
 Because salt lowers the temperature of ice, a thin layer of milk froze in the inner can.

 Ingeniously, Nancy Johnson used a crank on the outside that was connected by meshed gears to a paddle inside.
 The hand crank moved the paddle that scraped the frozen milk from the walls to expose a layer of milk not yet frozen.
 The consistent stirring and temperature resulted in smoother ice cream with a consistent texture.
 Brava Nancy!